 Residential Frontage.
-For street and block frontages along Indian School Road and Menaul Extension identified as appropriate for residential uses and a moderate amount of pedestrian activity, it is recommended that ground floor elevations be 18-24" above sidewalk grade and that individual units open directly onto adjacent rights-of-way.
+For street and block frontages identified as appropriate for residential uses and a moderate amount of pedestrian activity, it is recommended that ground floor elevations be 18-24" above sidewalk grade and that individual units open directly onto adjacent rights-of-way.
 The recommendation for higher ground floor levels is intended to maintain street definition while providing for both privacy through vertical separation (residential windows above eye-level) and the informal surveillance of public space by residents.
-As with the commercial frontages, blank walls (ground floor wall surfaces without fenestration) and curb-cuts to access parking, service, and loading areas are prohibited.
+As with the commercial frontages, blank walls (ground floor wall surfaces without fenestration) and curbcuts to access parking, service, and loading areas are prohibited.